-We remembered Lee Sharpe’s backheel v Barca & now we can’t stop watching it
+Celebrating Lee Sharpe’s backheel v Barca, a goal we never stop watching

 When we talk about Sir Alex Ferguson’s best Manchester United teams, it’s usually presented as a straight fight between the two Champions League winners of 1999 and 2008.
 But the class of 1994 was right up there.